 The Release from Deep Power-down (RDP) instruction is completed by driving Chip Select (CS#) High.
 When Chip Select (CS#) is driven High, the device is put in the Stand-by Power mode.
 If the device was not previously in the Deep Power-down mode, the transition to the Stand-by Power mode is immediate.
-If the device was previously in the Deep Power-down mode, though, the transition to the Stand-by Power mode is delayed by tRES1, and Chip Select (CS#) must remain High for at least tRES1(max), as specified in "Table 22.
-AC CHARACTERISTICS (Temperature = -40°C to 85°C, VCC = 2.7V - 3.6V)".
+If the device was previously in the Deep Power-down mode, though, the transition to the Stand-by Power mode is delayed by tRES1, and Chip Select (CS#) must remain High for at least tRES1(max), as specified in "Table 20.
+AC CHARACTERISTICS".
 Once in the Stand-by Power mode, the device waits to be selected, so that it can receive, decode and execute instructions.
 The RDP instruction is only for releasing from Deep Power Down Mode.
-Reset# pin goes low will release the Flash from deep power down mode.

 RES instruction is for reading out the old style of 8-bit Electronic Signature, whose values are shown as "Table 6.
 ID Definitions".
 This is not the same as RDID instruction.
-It is not recommended to use for new design, please use RDID instruction.
+It is not recommended to use for new design.
+For new design, please use RDID instruction.

-The RDP and RES are allowed to execute in Deep power-down mode, except if the device is in progress of program/erase/write cycle; In this case, there is no effect on the current program/erase/write cycle that is in progress.
+Even in Deep power-down mode, the RDP and RES are also allowed to be executed, only except the device is in progress of program/erase/write cycle; there's no effect on the current program/erase/write cycle in progress.